sofiemartins/HiRep/Doc/user_guide/input_file.md

 mes:make = false
 ```

-Set this to true to measure connected contributions to the correlation functions for a selected number of standard operators at the end of the trajectories given the frequency of measurements.
+Set this to true to measure connected contributions to the correlation functions for a selected number of standard operators at the end of the trajectories, given the frequency of measurements.

 ```
 mes:mass = -0.60